USWSNMBB/Script-Con/Tx/tx-content/themes/blender/languages/@PSC_ReadMe_5608_2.txt

 (Commotion outside.
 Lots of people running past the diner.
 MULDER follows them to where there is a large gathering outside the post office.)

 POSTAL MAN: You want to see your monster?
+Sun Nov  9 22:23:31 PST 2014